ioangogo/acmp/README.md

-# acmp - Animal Crossing Music Player
+# acmp - Animal Crossing Music Player - With Home assistant
 An Animal Crossing hourly music player that you can run in the background on your computer.
 Takes into account the time of day and weather for music selection!
+This is a slight modification to replace the open weather map source with a configurable home assistant source to save API calls

 *Michael D'Argenio
 mjdargenio@gmail.com